 A very scarce cocktail bar spoon from the Reed & Barton workshop.
 The long spoon, with its twisted stem, has a detailed, cast pineapple finial.
 Made in Massachusetts circa 1950's.
 12 1/2" L.

 Simply charming cocktail bar spoon mounted with a detailed, cast Father Christmas, or Santa.
 The whimsical, bearded figure carries a toy-filled sack.
 Nice, heavy quality, silvered spoon has a twist long stem.
 Made by Reed & Barton in Massachusetts circa 1950's.
 11" L.

-Extraordinary set of cocktail jiggers.
-Each with an applied hand displaying one or two fingers, for one or two ounces.
+An applied hand displaying one finger to mark one ounce is upon the British jigger.
 Made by the well-known James Dixon & Sons workshop in Sheffield.
 Since the 19th century, Dixon was known for creating fine quality cocktail and drinks accessories, including flasks, shakers and measures.
 Circa 1950's.
-2 5/8" H. and 3" H. consecutively
+2 3/4" H.

 Textured brown leather covers the English silvered whisky flask.
 A convenient drinking cup is gilded within.
 Top cap has a bayonet-style mount and turns to lock into place.
 Made by James Dixon & Sons of Sheffield circa 1910.
 3 1/4" W., 5 1/4" H.

 Art Deco condiment bowl for cherries or olives has a set-of-six cocktail picks that suspend from its side.
 A nice example with its red Bakelite-mounted column as well as Bakelite picks.
 England circa 1930's.
 4 1/4" W., 4 1/4" H.